vatpac-technology/sops/docs/aerodromes/Hobart.md

 Clearances for aircraft entering the CTR must be worded so as to leave no possibility for misinterpretation by the pilot.

 !!!
 Example
-    **NDR:** "Hobart Tower, NDR, Campania, A015, on the Victor Northwest, Request Clearance"
+    **NDR:** "Hobart Tower, NDR, Campania, A015, on the Victor Northwest, received Romeo, request clearance"
     **HB ADC:** "NDR, enter the CTR tracking via the Victor Northwest at A015."
     `AIP GEN 3.4`